BentoOre0/Portfolio/README.md

   - A draft submission for the first hackathon i joined.
 Final copy has been lost :( with my team.
 - **Project 3: Automated Color Analysis**
   - Developed a data analysis tool using clustering algorithms to measure the oxidization level of bananas.
-  - This project won a in school competition.
+  - This project won a school competition.
 - **Project 4: 2D Gravity Simulation for PyCharm**
   - Optimized the algorithm from O(n^2) to O(n log n) using the Barnes Hut approximation.
 - **Project 5: Computer Science Extended Essay Research Project (imageplayground)**: